alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 Canceling your sponsorship initiates a cancellation request through GitHub, which is scheduled to take effect at the end of your current billing cycle.
 This means you'll retain access to Insiders until the cancellation officially becomes effective.

-All charges are processed by GitHub and as we don't receive any information regarding your payment, we can not provide details about when your cancellation will be in place.
+All transactions are processed by GitHub and as we don't receive any information regarding your payment, we can't provide details about when your cancellation will be in place.

 ### How to cancel